Poll: Which story do you like better? Vote Now!

 Discussion of All in the Hands of Fate:

-I haven't updated AitHoF to lack of time and interest.
-It's not that I no longer want to continue it.
+I haven't updated AitHoF due to lack of time and interest.
+It's not that I hate it and decided not to finish it.
 In fact, I really want to see Yut's story to the end.
 But I don't want to force myself to write when I have other interests or priorities.
 The quality wanes out if I force it too much, and sometimes inspiration brings out a richer story.

 Here are my current (spoiler-free as possible) plans for AitHof:

-As for the "eroticism", I'll try to keep it just to enhance the storyline rather than make the story all about it.
-But of course, I'll still make it as enjoyable as possible.
+As for the "eroticism", I'll try to keep it toned down just to enhance the storyline rather than make the story all about it.
+But of course, I'll still make it as enjoyable to read as possible.

 Nothing at the moment.
 Maybe a spin-off in the Unprejudiced series, but I'd really prefer to finish what I currently have before I start anew.